nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 - "USE_FPU" : "**TRUE**"
 	- TRUE or FALSE : Enables or disables the use of the FPU unit, if present.
 - "RTOS" : "**<one-of-valid-rtos-options>**"
 	- Defines the RTOS that will be used to build nanoFramework.
 It can be CHIBIOS or FREERTOS.
-Currently ChibiOS is supported for all targets except ESP32 and FreeRTOS is supported for ESP32 targets only.
+Currently ChibiOS is supported for all STM32 targets and FreeRTOS is supported for ESP32 targets.
 - "CHIBIOS_SOURCE" : "**<path-to-chibios-source-mind-the-forward-slash>**"
 	- Path to an optional local installation of ChibiOS source files.
 If no path is given, then CMake will download the sources from the projects ChibiOS repository when needed
-- "CHIBIOS_VERSION" : "**<N.N.N>**"
-	- Version of the local/distant distribution of ChibiOS that will be used.
-If no version is provided, CMake will use the master branch.
 - "CHIBIOS_BOARD" : "**<valid-chibios-board-name-from-boards-collection>**"
 	- Name of your board, chosen from the available boards collection that can be found in the \os\hal\boards folder of the ChibiOS installation (or distant repository)
 - "SWO_OUTPUT" : "**<OFF-default-ON-to-enable-ARM-CortexM-Single-Wire-Output**"